-Like the specification function is_ssa, the print function lives in the library implementation and is not exported to the client.
-(Some libraries may want to export a print function, but it is best to give it a different name.)
-Like is_ssa, it is good practice to write print_ssa before implementing any library function.
-Notice that print_ssa uses the fields of the underlying implementation type rather than the functions exported by the interface (e.g., A->length as opposed to ssa_len(A)).
+Like the specification function is_ssa, the print functions live in the library implementation and are not exported to the client.
+(Some libraries may want to export a print function, but it will often be different in order to hide implementation details.)
+Like is_ssa, it is good practice to write ssa_print_unsafe and ssa_print_internal before implementing any library function.
+Notice that ssa_print_unsafe uses the fields of the underlying implementation type rather than the functions exported by the interface (e.g., A->length as opposed to ssa_len(A)).
 This is because we want to use it to catch bugs in these very functions!
 (We sometimes relax this rule for library functions that are particularly simple.)
-Here, we gave the print function the precondition is_ssa(A).
-This is what we want to do when we are confident the specification function is correct.
-If we had a bug in is_ssa, it may be worth commenting out this precondition temporarily so that we can use our print function inside the code of is_ssa to find the bug (but then we want to put the precondition back).